Glitter: Development

 The first production of modern plastic glitter is credited to the American machinist Henry F. Ruschmann who invented a machine to cut photo films and paper in the 1930s.
 Sometimes, the machine "stuttered," generating small pieces of glossy cellulose that employees picked up and used as "snow" to decorate their Christmas trees, and modern glitter was born.
 With his partner, Harry Goetz, Ruschmann cut mica into washers and glitter from metallized cellulose acetate film.
 During World War II, glass glitter became unavailable, so Ruschmann found a market for scrap plastics, which were ground into glitter.
 In 1943, he purchased Meadowbrook Farm in Bernardsville, New Jersey where he founded Meadowbrook Farm Inventions (MFI) in 1948 to produce industrial glitter.
 MFI became Meadowbrook Inventions, Inc. in 1953.
 Ruschmann filed a patent for a mechanism for cross-cutting films as well as other glitter-related inventions.
 Substrates for cutting glitter expanded from metalized cellulose and aluminum foil to metalized and iridescent film, polyester, PVC, and laminations cut into various shapes.

 Production

 Today over 20,000 varieties of glitter are manufactured in a vast number of different colors, sizes, and materials.
 One estimate suggests 10 e6lb of glitter was either purchased or produced between the years of 1989 and 2009, however the source provides no evidence or reference point.
 Commercial glitter ranges in size from 0.002 to .25 in a side.
 First, flat multi-layered sheets are produced combining plastic, coloring, and reflective material such as aluminium, titanium dioxide, iron oxide, and bismuth oxychloride.
 A common plastic is PET plastic, but mica can be used.
+Alongside plastic glitters, mica and cellulose based glitters are also common, and very similar in appearance to regular glitter.
+The reflective material is often deposited using vacuum deposition (physical vapor deposition).
 These sheets are then cut into tiny particles of many shapes, including squares, triangles, rectangles, and hexagons.
+Specialized glitter machines cut the metalized plastic film into glitter using a cutting wheel, similarly to grinding.